fimtra/clearconnect/docs/clearconnect-manual/design_notes/the_GatlingExecutor.md

 ### Why Gatling?

-A Gatling cannon achieves high rates of fire due to the rotating barrel which allows rifle barrel reloading for the next rotation whilst one is firing.
-The GatlingExecutor has a task queue that rotates after task as it is is executed.
+A Gatling cannon achieves high rates of fire due to the rotating barrel which allows rifle reloading whilst another rifle fires.
+The GatlingExecutor has a task queue that rotates groups of tasks after one task in the group is executed.
 So in abstract terms, the operations are similar.
-Its also an awesome name :)

 ## Overview